Credit cards for fair or average credit

 • FICO® scores ranging from 580 to 669 are considered fair and may be below average for Americans.

-• If you have less-than-perfect credit, you may have options for cards you can use to build credit.
+• If you have less-than-perfect credit, you may be eligible for cards that can help you build credit.

 • Credit card options for fair or average credit scores include secured credit cards and student credit cards.